USD Coin (USDC) Price Tops $1.00 on Exchanges

-USD Coin (USDC) traded 0% higher against the dollar during the twenty-four hour period ending at 11:00 AM E.T. on March 26th.
-USD Coin has a total market cap of $32.23 billion and $8.61 billion worth of USD Coin was traded on exchanges in the last day.
-One USD Coin token can now be purchased for about $1.00 or 0.00001427 BTC on popular exchanges.
-In the last seven days, USD Coin has traded 0% higher against the dollar.
+USD Coin (USDC) traded up 0% against the U.S. dollar during the one day period ending at 10:00 AM ET on March 31st.
+One USD Coin token can now be purchased for approximately $1.00 or 0.00001416 BTC on major cryptocurrency exchanges.
+USD Coin has a market capitalization of $32.43 billion and approximately $5.34 billion worth of USD Coin was traded on exchanges in the last day.
+Over the last seven days, USD Coin has traded up 0% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.